Euramsia/personal-website/content/home/contact.md

 # Order that this section appears on the page.
 weight: 130

-title: Contact
+title: Contact form
-subtitle: (I might not get notified if you are on mobile and/or VPN.
-In that case use the contact above.)
+subtitle: Attention - I might not get notified if you are on mobile and/or VPN.
+In that case use the address provided by the mail-icon at the top of the page.

 content:
   # Automatically link email and phone or display as text?